QuintessaQ/CS_interview_cheatsheet/OOP_related.md

     - A method is a piece of code that is called by a name that is associated with an object, can operate on data that is contained within the class
     - python has functions but java doesn't
     - python can declare a function anywhere, not in a class; can't alter/store any data in any class, but can use local & global variables
-    - every line of java belongs to a class, functions can't exist outside of a cladd
+    - every line of java belongs to a class, functions can't exist outside of a class
     - static method in java ~ function, callable anywhere without first creating an instance of the class

 - inheritance and polymorphism